thepatchworkpress/thepatchworkpress/content/nonfic/purity-puberty-and-rewriting-the-sadeian-fairy-tale.md

 title = 'Purity, Puberty and Rewriting the Sadeian Fairy Tale: The Bloody Chamber, Wolf-Alice and The Company of Wolves by Angela Carter'
 ShowReadingTime = true
 ShowToc = true
-tags = ["angela carter", "academic", "litcrit", "feminism"] series = ["essays from my undergrad"] topics = ["body horror", "reading and rereading", "fairy tales", "weird women"] featured = false
+tags = ["angela carter", "the bloody chamber and other stories", "the sadeian woman", "academic", "litcrit", "feminism"] series = ["essays from my undergrad"] topics = ["body horror", "adolescence", "sexuality and eroticism", "reading and rereading", "fairy tales", "weird women"] featured = false
 +++